-As a result she is non-reactive in any new situation and in each new experience I perform the same Come-Sits, puppy push-ups, stay and downs.
+As a result, she is non-reactive in any new situation and in each new experience I perform the same Come-Sits, puppy push-ups, stay and downs.
 If I get less than 80% success, she’s less than an 8.
 I return to those areas until she is at least an 8 and preferably a 10.
 I have the advantage of having access to hundreds of dogs at Wayside Waifs.
-Jade’s current goal is to do all of her exercises while 4 other dogs play off leash in the same area with her.
-At this point on leash she’s about a 7, off leash a 2-3.
-Ultimately, my goal is a perfect 10 off leash.
+Jade’s current goal is to do all of her exercises while 4 other dogs play off-leash in the same area as her.
+At this point on the leash, she’s about a 7, off-leash a 2-3.
+Ultimately, my goal is a perfect 10 off-leash.

 Making Your Own Dog a Perfect 10

 Think of each new environment as ever-expanding circles.

 Before we know that a dog is ready to go on to a new environment with a particular behaviour we need to test the dog.
 For example I will use 'sit'.
 Let’s say in your home your dog will sit 4 out of 10 times when asked to sit.
 At this level your dog is a 4 and is not ready to go into another environment, especially if you had to lure your dog into those 4 sits you received.
 In another 2 days, your dog is now able to sit 9 out of 10 times without a reward each time.
 At this point, your dog is a level 9 and is ready to move to a new environment, in this case, you would go from the house to the backyard.
 Once in the backyard the dog now drops back down to a 5, or only a 50% response/success rate.
 You return to rewarding more often and in just a day your dog is back up to a 9 in the backyard.